 Thomas James, Navy sailor credited as hero in Club Q shooting, speaks out for first time from hospital bed: 'when you come out of the closet, come out swinging'

-James, through a Centura Heath spokesman, issued a statement Sunday for the first time since the shooting at the Colorado Springs.
+James, through a Centura Heath spokesman, issued a statement Sunday for the first time since the shooting at the Colorado Springs LGBTQ nightclub.

 "I simply wanted to save the family I found," James said.
 "If I had my way, I would shield everyone I could from the nonsensical acts of hate in the world, but I am only one person."